-What CBNA Means on Your Credit Report
+What Does CBNA Mean on Your Credit Report?

 Why CBNA Might Be on Your Credit Report

-Citibank offers several popular cards, including:
+Citibank issues several popular cards directly, including:

 - Citi Diamond Preferred